stringzzz/ComplexCalc4p001/README.md

 v: Input to variable

-w, x, y, z: Use variable (After v to input, or without v to output stored value)
+w, x, y, z: Use variable (After v to input, or without v to output stored value) (Click 'save' to store the variables in an external file for later use)

 (ENTER): Compute